 CL:AIRE is an environmental organisation, established in 1999, to improve standards and efficiency in the brownfield regeneration industry.
 CL:AIRE's status as an independent organisation allows it to appraise and disseminate knowledge on innovation and good practice.
-Thus increasing confidence across the industry, which is driving forward effective regeneration of brownfield land.
+Thus increasing confidence across the industry, which is driving forward effective and sustainable reuse of land.
 This is recognised both in the UK and worldwide with CL:AIRE's profile continuing to grow.